 Many Indigenous advocates are gearing up for the general election from fundraising for their Indigenous candidates, registering voters, fighting disenfranchisement, and everything in between.

-Join our moderator Stephine “Steph” Poston (Pueblo of Sandia) and three community change agent panelists Allie Young (Diné/Navajo Nation), April Fournier (Navajo), and Rio Fernandes (Lower Elwha Klallam Tribe) to hear what civic engagement means to them in this insightful conversation.
+Our moderator Stephine “Steph” Poston (Pueblo of Sandia) and three community change agent panelists Allie Young (Diné/Navajo Nation), April Fournier (Navajo), and Rio Fernandes (Lower Elwha Klallam Tribe) discussed what civic engagement means to them and answered questions live during the program.